 As your ecommerce business evolves, you will need to reevaluate your logistics strategy every so often.

-Before you make a decision, there are many pros and cons to weigh, as this turning point will affect scalability and the need to invest in headcount, equipment, and time to learn the ins and outs of running a large scale fulfillment operation.
+Before you make a decision, there are many pros and cons to weigh and questions to ask, as this turning point will affect scalability and the need to invest in headcount, infrastructure, and time to learn the ins and outs of running a large scale fulfillment operation.

-You get to keep full control over your inventory management and warehouse
+1. Have control over inventory and warehouse operations

-Completing order fulfillment in-house gives you complete control over how your items are stored, picked, packed, and shipped to customers.
-If you or someone on your team is already an established fulfillment expert, your distribution network is a core competency, and/or you’ve already built your own supply chain, you will likely be at an advantage to maintain fulfillment operations yourself.
+Completing order fulfillment in-house gives you ultimate control over how your items are stored, picked, packed, and shipped to customers.
+If you or someone on your team is already an experienced fulfillment expert, your distribution network is a core competency, and/or you’ve already built out your own supply chain, you may be at an advantage to oversee fulfillment yourself.

-Since your business is the only one that will be using the fulfillment facility, you can customize your operations and space to your preferences and needs, rather than conforming to a standardized operation shared across many businesses and industries.
+Since your business is the only one that will be using the fulfillment warehouse, you can customize your space and processes to your preferences and needs, rather than conforming to a standardized operation shared across many businesses, industries, and products.

-If you sell items that are specially gift wrapped, made-to-order, fragile, or handmade and require special care, this can be very useful.
+If you offer curated subscription boxes or sell items that are specially gift wrapped, made-to-order, fragile, handmade, or require special care, in-house fulfillment can be very useful.

-Hiring a logistics partner that has mastered the order fulfillment process has a number of inherent benefits for ecommerce companies looking to scale.
-These are the advantages of partnering with a third-party logistics provider.
+Hiring a logistics partner to complete the ecommerce fulfillment process on your behalf can be a big move but one that has a number of inherent benefits for ecommerce companies looking to scale.

-When you hand fulfillment off to a partner, there is a lot less for you to worry about when it comes to setup, workload, and maintenance.
-The planning, budgeting, and execution of handling fulfillment internally involves the following:
+When you hand off fulfillment to a partner, there is a lot less for you to worry about when it comes to setup, workload, overhead, and maintenance.
+The planning, budgeting, financing, and execution of in-house fulfillment involves the following:

-- Leasing warehouse space that meets your needs and plans for growth in terms of square footage, loading docks to receive inventory, and space that will hold the proper shelving units and pallet racks and be optimized to efficiently pick and pack orders
+- Purchasing land and/or leasing warehouse space that meets your needs and plans for growth in terms of square footage, loading docks to receive inventory, and space that will hold the proper shelving units and pallet racks and be optimized to efficiently pick and pack orders

 - Purchasing forklifts, conveyors, and other equipment for the warehouse